7-Inch Brooke Rifle, S-5, of CSS Tennessee in Selma, Alabama

 • One 6.4-Inch Brooke Rifle of CSS Tennessee is displayed at Naval Station Norfolk alongside one from CSS Albemarle.

 According to the Historical Marker at Selma, S-5 served as the aft pivot gun aboard CSS Tennessee.
 S-5 is the third 7-Inch Rifle produced by the Selma Naval Gun Foundry.
-It is also the earliest surviving example.
+It is also the earliest surviving example of a cannon produced by Selma.

 S-5 is marked with an engraving noting that it was captured aboard CSS Tennessee at the Battle of Mobile Bay.